Summary: Top 9 Technology Breakthroughs of 2019

 Conclusion

-As Nassim Taleb said, it is much easier to predict what we will definitely not see.
-I want to note that everything new that we will see in 2020 originates back in 2019, 2018 and earlier.
-I'm not going to predict the future exactly, but 2020 will definitely not be the year of Linux on the desktop (when was the last time you saw the desktop?), and we have been seeing the year of Linux on mobile devices for ten years now.
+As Nassim Taleb said, it's much easier to predict what we definitely won't see.
+I'd like to point out that everything new we'll see in 2020 has its origins in 2019, 2018, and earlier.
+I won't attempt to accurately predict the future, but 2020 certainly won't be the year Linux on the desktop (when was the last time you saw a desktop?) and the year Linux We've been seeing this on mobile devices for about ten years now.

 In any case, I hope that in a year we will meet again and discuss how everything really turned out.